rodrigocarvajal/biodataclub/meetings/2020-12_hackathon/README.md

 - Hackathon teams are organized around projects.
 - Teams will be overseen by a team leader (the submitter of the project).
 - Participants choose a single team they wish to join during registration.
-- The team leader will be responsible for delegating tasks.
+- The team leader will be responsible for delegating tasks to team members.
 - Teams will have approximately 1.5 days to develop a deliverable product.
 - Each team will have 5 minutes to present their final product on Friday.
 Product demonstrations or slides will be acceptable.
 - A panel of judges (Drs.
 Peter Kanetsky, John Koomen, Dana Rollison, John Schatzle, AC Tan) will pick the winning project.